"

 From philosophic critique to political economic critique

-When Immanuel Kant wrote his critique of pure reason, he explored conditions of possibility of experience.
-He discovered that in order to organize myriad sensory stimuli into meaningful perceptions, subjects must be already equipped with some analytical tools, namely, notions that would allow us to configure what disparately takes place in space and time (e.g., causality).
+When Immanuel Kant wrote his critique of pure reason, he explored the conditions of possibility of experience.
+He discovered that in order to organize myriad sensory stimuli into meaningful perceptions, subjects must already be equipped with some analytical tools, namely fundamental notions (e.g. causality) that would allow us to configure disparate phenomena that takes place in space and time.
 Accordingly, causality is not an intrinsic quality of objects; it is the human rational organization of sensory data that discovers/projects a causality within/onto what’s otherwise a mere succession of occurrences.
 With this approach, he paved the way for the modern theoretical enterprise called critique.
 Critique as a research methodology involves the uncovering of necessary assumptions that one can extract from what presents itself as evidently true.
 Following Kant, scholars from different disciplines argued for many more elements to be necessary for an individual to have a rational experience.

-Pick a significant individual phenomena from history e.g., an invention, an achievement, a stance; develop a sequential narrative that would eventually produce as its consequence this aforementioned result.
-Try to include as many factors as possible, including but not limited to sociological, economic, political and cultural determinants.
+Pick a significant individual phenomenon from history e.g., an invention, an achievement, a stance; develop a sequential narrative that would eventually produce as its consequence this selected fact.
+Try to include as many factors as possible in your train of thought, including different sociological, economic, political and cultural determinants.
 Try to leave no gap in the chain of events.
 What would it take to offer a complete causal explanation?
 What would it take to offer a sufficient causal explanation?

 Individual and history

-This theoretical work of inquiring into necessary conditions for possible experience did not reach its conclusion with the exploration of mental categories of rationality.
-Following Immanuel Kant, G. W. F. Hegel introduced a larger context, namely, history into the picture.
+This theoretical work of inquiring into the necessary conditions for possible experience did not reach its conclusion with the exploration of mental categories of rationality.
+Following Immanuel Kant, G. W. F. Hegel introduced a larger context—namely, history—into the picture.
 Hegel pointed towards history as the prerequisite for any individual experience.
-Hegel’s method differed from Kant, in that he found the subject not in a static position of reflection but in a wild movement composed of flux of constant thinking subject animated by dramatic encounters with limitations, negations and appropriations (Hegel, 1807/1977).
-For instance, in the movement of thinking, the subject recognizes its thinking activity through the awareness of the medium of thinking, namely, language in its objectivity.
-In realizing this medium as an instrument of communication, the subject recognizes the alterity that imbues this objectivity from its self.
-With this realization, the identification of subject, language and thinking is shattered and gives way to cracks of alienation of subject from itself through which lights of history fall within the interiority of subjectivity.
+Hegel’s method differed from Kant, in that he found the subject not in a static position of reflection but in a wild movement composed of flux.
+The Hegelian subject was a constantly thinking subject animated by dramatic encounters with limitations, negations, and appropriations (Hegel, 1807/1977).
+For instance, in the movement of thinking, the subject recognizes its thinking activity through an awareness of the medium of thinking—i.e., language—in its objectivity.
+In realizing this medium as an instrument of communication, the subject recognizes the alterity that imbues this objectivity and thereby its distinction from subjectivity while also being its ground.
+With this realization, the identification of subject, language and thinking is shattered and exposing cracks of alienation (the experience of subject losing its supposed unity and self-sameness) through which shines the lights of history within the self-differentiated consciousness of the subject.
 One speaks another’s language (Fanon, 2008).

 Not only, as the primary product of its thinking essence, subject’s words are discovered to be a part of a negotiated reality (Gramsci, 1971), but also the very freedom of activity that defines subject’s moral character that allow subject to decide on what’s right and what’s wrong is contingent upon a struggle onto death with other individuals who possesses this freedom and the ability to set moral criteria to guide behavior (Hegel, 1977, pp. 104-119).

-Truly free exercise of reason requires that the subject recognizes no limits to its rational process.
-Yet in following its course, the subject encounters another who is at work in a similar way, realizing its own rational potential through the execution of free choices.
+A truly free exercise of reason requires that the subject recognizes no limits to its rational process.
+Yet in following its course, the subject encounters another who is at work in a similar way—another subject who is realizing its own rational potential through the execution of free choices.
 In this encounter, both become the limit of the other.
-Hegel goes on to argue that it is true this facing of another’s potential freedom, the true meaning of freedom is actualized as struggle-onto-death as the ultimate limit of one’s own ability to act freely.
-The consequence of this implicit story behind social interactions determines one’s hierarchical standing.
+Hegel argues that the true meaning of freedom is actualized in struggle-unto-death, understood as the ultimate limit of one’s own ability to act freely.
+The consequences of this implicit story behind social interactions determines one’s hierarchical standing.

-As a summary statement of all the social forces that one chooses to submit instead of ‘fight to death’, with its freedom and for its freedom, Hegel’s elaboration on the critical philosophy of Kant, transformed critical philosophy into critical social theory.
+As a summary statement of all the social forces that one chooses to submit to, rather than ‘fighting them to death’, with its freedom and for its freedom, Hegel’s elaboration on the critical philosophy of Kant, transforms critical contemplative/descriptive philosophy into critical, dialectical, historical and social theory.
 What do we accept as necessary to survive?
 What material forces determine this acceptance?
-To what extent do ideas play a role in our perception of what’s necessary for survival?
+To what extent ideas play a role in our perception of what’s necessary for survival?
 And how do we define the minimal conditions of survival?

 Dependence and Independence

-- Let’s imagine a hierarchical dynamic between two entities.
+• Let’s imagine a hierarchical dynamic between two entities.
 Scales can be varied.
-Either parents and their child, State and its citizens, or Advanced colonial state and underdeveloped country with its nascent productive economy.
+For example: Either parents and their child, the state and its citizens; or an economically advanced colonizing state and an underdeveloped country with a nascent productive economy.
 Describe structures of dependency.
-What claims to independence can be proposed and realized and at what cost?
+What claims to independence can be proposed and realized, and at what cost?

-- In countering idealization of autonomy, insofar as it’s a value unavailable to certain social strata, social theorists propose relationality as a mode to theorize social interactions.
-Under what conditions stronger bonds of dependency can function as a better political solution compared to cultivation of independence?
+• In countering the idealization of autonomy, insofar as it is a value unavailable to certain social strata, social theorists propose relationality as a mode to theorize social interactions.
+Under what conditions could stronger bonds of dependency can function as a better political solution compared to the cultivation of independence?

 Individual and work

-Existing in a body, existing through a body, the thinking subject is predicated upon bodily subsistence.
-Thrown outside of its discursive flow into its material, sensuous and energetic engagement with its environment, the individual is then placed within conditions necessary for such subsistence.
+Existing in a body, and existing through a body, the thinking subject is predicated upon bodily subsistence.
+Thrown outside of its discursive flow into its material, sensuous and energetic engagement with its environment, the individual is thereby placed within the conditions necessary for such subsistence.
 This is called work.
-Critique of the individual paves the way for the analysis of the social organization of work (Marx & Engels, 1970).
-By analyzing the division of labor, surplus production, accumulation, private property and exploitation, an individual’s differentiation into historically irreducible class positions is laid bare.
+The critique of the individual paves the way for the analysis of the social organization of work (Marx & Engels, 1970).
+By analyzing the division of labor, surplus production, accumulation, private property, and exploitation, individuals’ differentiation into historically irreducible class positions is laid bare.

 Exercise: The study of paradigmatic examples through research and artworks